Emera1d3x/SehanMunir_CompetitiveProgramming/Problems_Created/mockccc26/mccc26j3_editorial.md

 Right Side: ~\{x=+S, -S \le y \le S\}~

-If any holes lie at coordinates that match up with one of these sides, it lies on the frame's perimeter of when the frame has a side length of ~2S~.
+If any holes lie at coordinates that satisfy with one of these sides, it lies on the frame's perimeter of when the frame has a side length of ~2S~.

 We can begin our implementation by storing the position of holes in a 2D boolean array that is ~2000\times2000~.
 All coordinates are added by ~1000~ to account for negative positions (most languages don't allow for negative indices).
 Then, we can simply try all possible values of ~S~ within the range ~1~ to ~1000~ to see if a frame of size ~2S~ has enough holes.